button/button-client-ruby/README.md

 _n.b. all is a paged endpoint.
 Take care to inspect `response.next_cursor` in case there's more data to be read._

-Along with the required account id, you may also pass the following optional arguments as a Hash as the second argument:
+You may pass the following optional arguments as a Hash:

 * `:cursor` (String): An API cursor to fetch a specific set of results.
 * `:start` (ISO-8601 datetime String): Fetch transactions after this time.